apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Monitor is a switch to enable monitoring and is set as false by default.
+<p>A switch to enable monitoring and is set as false by default.
 KubeBlocks provides an extension mechanism to support component level monitoring, which will scrape metrics auto or manually from servers in component and export metrics to Time Series Database.</p>